ENAAXXXI/ENAAXXXI.github.io/index.md

 The fees will be used to create awards to be given to the best posters and talks submitted to this conference.

 ## Scientific topics
+- Astrobiology
+- Astronomical Instrumentation
-- Solar & Stellar Physics
+- Cosmology & Gravitation
 - Galactic & Extragalactic Astronomy
-- Astronomical Instrumentation
 - Planetary Science
-- Cosmology & Gravitation
 - Science Communication & Education, and History of Astronomy
+- Solar & Stellar Physics

 ## Scientific Organizing Committee
 - André Moitinho (CENTRA/FCUL, SPA; Galaxy)